libmdbx 0.13.2.0 (2024-12-11T21:51:56+03:00)

 • There are few CRUD-based test cases (hill, TTL, nested, append, jitter, etc), which can be combined to test the concurrent operations within shared database in a multi-processes environment.
 This is the basic test scenario.

-• The Makefile provide several self-described targets for testing: smoke, test, check, memcheck, test-valgrind, test-asan, test-leak, test-ubsan, cross-gcc, cross-qemu, gcc-analyzer, smoke-fault, smoke-singleprocess, test-singleprocess, 'long-test'.
+• The Makefile provide several self-described targets for testing: smoke, test, check, memcheck, test-valgrind, test-asan, test-leak, test-ubsan, cross-gcc, cross-qemu, gcc-analyzer, smoke-fault, smoke-singleprocess, test-singleprocess, long-test.
 Please run make --help if doubt.

-• In addition to the mdbx_test utility, there is the script long_stochastic.sh, which calls mdbx_test by going through set of modes and options, with gradually increasing the number of operations and the size of transactions.
+• In addition to the mdbx_test utility, there is the script stochastic.sh, which calls mdbx_test by going through set of modes and options, with gradually increasing the number of operations and the size of transactions.
 This script is used for mostly of all automatic testing, including Makefile targets and Continuous Integration.

 • Brief information of available command-line options is available by --help.
 However, you should dive into source code to get all, there is no option.